 - Create a summary report.
 Once you’ve gathered the group’s responses, you should remove irrelevant information and consolidate the results.
 Circulate the report back to the group to contemplate their peers’ ideas before the next round of questioning.

 - Ask more questions, summarize the results, and repeat.
 Cycle through as many rounds of questionnaires and surveys as you need until a consensus emerges.
-In between, continue to create anonymized reports to share back with the group to use in their considerations.
+In between, continue to create anonymized reports to share back with the structured group to use in their considerations.

 - Reach consensus and find the way forward.
 Once your group of experts reaches an agreement, you should analyze the results and create plans to address future risks and opportunities accordingly.